Lek paradox

+The lek paradox is a conundrum in evolutionary biology that addresses the persistence of genetic variation in male traits within lek mating systems, despite strong sexual selection through female choice.
+This paradox arises from the expectation that consistent female preference for particular male traits should erode genetic diversity, theoretically leading to a loss of the benefits of choice.
+The lek paradox challenges our understanding of how genetic variation is maintained in populations subject to intense sexual selection, particularly in species where males provide only genes to their offspring.
+Several hypotheses have been proposed to resolve this paradox, including the handicap principle, condition-dependent trait expression, and parasite resistance models.

+Background

+A lek is a type of mating system characterized by the aggregation of male animals for the purpose of competitive courtship displays.
+This behavior, known as lekking, is a strategy employed by various species to attract females for mating.
+Leks are most commonly observed in birds, but also occur in other vertebrates such as some bony fish, amphibians, reptiles, and mammals, as well as certain arthropods including crustaceans and insects.
+In a typical lek, males gather in a specific area to perform elaborate displays, while females visit to select a mate.
+This system is notable for its strong female choice in mate selection and the absence of male parental care.
+Leks can be classified as classical (where male territories are in close proximity) or exploded (with more widely separated territories).

+The paradox

 The lek paradox is the conundrum of how additive or beneficial genetic variation is maintained in lek mating species in the face of consistent sexual selection based on female preferences.
 While many studies have attempted to explain how the lek paradox fits into Darwinian theory, the paradox remains.
 Persistent female choice for particular male trait values should erode genetic diversity in male traits and thereby remove the benefits of choice, yet choice persists.
 This paradox can be somewhat alleviated by the occurrence of mutations introducing potential differences, as well as the possibility that traits of interest have more or less favorable recessive alleles.

+Causes and conditions

 The basis of the lek paradox is continuous genetic variation in spite of strong female preference for certain traits.
 There are two conditions in which the lek paradox arises.
 The first is that males contribute only genes and the second is that female preference does not affect fecundity.
 Female choice should lead to directional runaway selection, resulting in a greater prevalence for the selected traits.
 Stronger selection should lead to impaired survival, as it decreases genetic variance and ensures that more offspring have similar traits.
 However, lekking species do not exhibit runaway selection.